iamyashpatel/Two-s-complement-short-trick/README.md

-# Two-s-complement-sort-trick
+# Two-s-complement-short-trick
-Sort trick to find the two's complement using c.
+Short trick to find the two's complement using c.